Quantum-enhanced sensing with variable-range interactions: Introduction

-Thus, a system governed by a many-body interacting spin Hamiltonian which typically possesses a significant amount of non-local correlations for e.g., entanglement can serve as an efficient probe in quantum metrology \cite{metro_manybody_critic_zanardi_2008}.
-It has also been demonstrated that when the system is fully accessible, preparing the probe's initial state at the critical point, where the correlation length diverges, can be exploited to increase the precision limit \cite{zanardi2006, zanardi2007, zanardi2008, carmen2008, rams2018} although such a benefit disappears when the subsystems of the entire system are used.
-However, such a disadvantage can be remedied by evolving the system periodically \cite{utkarsh2021}.
-Moreover, recent work shows that the vulnerability of a near-transition of a quantum many-body system from localization to delocalization provides a resource for achieving quantum-enhanced sensitivity in parameter estimation protocol \cite{sahoo2023}.
+Thus, a system governed by a many-body interacting spin Hamiltonian which typically possesses a significant amount of non-local correlations, e.g., entanglement, can serve as an efficient probe in quantum metrology \cite{metro_manybody_critic_zanardi_2008}.
+It has also been demonstrated that when the system is fully accessible, preparing the probe's initial state at the critical point, where the correlation length diverges, can be exploited to increase the precision limit \cite{zanardi2006, metro_manybody_critic_zanardi_2008, zanardi2007, metro_manybody_critic_paris_2008, manybody_metro_critic_horodecki_2018}.
+However, such a benefit disappears when the subsystems of the entire system are used which can be remedied by evolving the system periodically \cite{utkarsh2021}.
+Moreover, recent work shows that the vulnerability of a near-transition of a quantum many-body system from localization to delocalization provides a resource for achieving quantum-enhanced sensitivity in the parameter estimation protocol \cite{sahoo2023}.
 Towards minimizing the environmental impact on the system, it was suggested \cite{Matsuzaki_2021} that a chain of qubits with only nearest neighbor interaction may be used to construct a quantum sensor in which measurements are made rather than interactions between the sites being modulated.
-Importantly, quantum advantages obtained in the parameter estimation have been demonstrated in the laboratories using trapped ions \cite{trapped_ion_sensing1, trapped_ion_sensing2}, thermal vapours of atom \cite{vapour_sensing1, thermal_vapour_sensing}, nuclear magnetic resonance \cite{nmr_sensing}, cold atoms \cite{cold_atom_sensing}, Nitrogen vancy sold state qubit \cite{nv_sensing1} and in superconducting qubits \cite{superconducting_qubit_sensing}.
+Importantly, quantum advantages obtained in the parameter estimation have been demonstrated in the laboratories using trapped ions \cite{trapped_ion_sensing1, trapped_ion_sensing2}, thermal vapors of atom \cite{vapour_sensing1, thermal_vapour_sensing}, nuclear magnetic resonance \cite{nmr_sensing}, cold atoms \cite{cold_atom_sensing}, nitrogen-vacancy sold-state qubit \cite{nv_sensing1} and superconducting qubits \cite{superconducting_qubit_sensing}.